DeveloperDunne/Space-Quiz/README.md

  - When I ran my Javascript code through JShint I got a few warnings about using 'let' and 'const'.
 I saw advice from the Slack community which told me to include (/*jshint esversion: 6 */) at the top of my code and that solved the problem.

+ - I had a bug that whenever the user got 10/10 questions correct it would not load the score.
+I fixed this by rearranging the scores to show them as a less than or equal to (number) rather than just a more than (number).

 ### Unfixed Bugs:

 - I am unsure as to why however since switching from CodeAnywhere to VS code it seems that it shows 2 contributors on GitHub rather than one, this is even though it is just myself working on the project.